Radiomics: Image segmentation

 After the images have been saved in the database, they have to be reduced to the essential parts, in this case the tumors, which are called "volumes of interest".

 Because of the large image data that needs to be processed, it would be too much work to perform the segmentation manually for every single image if a radiomics database with lots of data is created.
+This makes manual contouring time-consuming and can be potentially affected by rater variability.
 Instead of manual segmentation, an automated process has to be used.
-Two possible solutions are automatic and semiautomatic segmentation algorithms.
-Before it can be applied on a big scale an algorithm must score as high as possible in the following four tasks:
+Two possible solutions are deep-learning-based automatic tumor segmentation methods and semiautomatic segmentation workflow where human label the first few slices and then the ML system do the rest.
+Before it can be applied on a big scale, an algorithm must score as high as possible in the following four tasks: